danielecalzone/podcast-app/README.md

 - React Router: Library for routing and navigation in a React application.
 - React Testing Library: Testing utility for testing React components.
 - Jest: JavaScript testing framework.
+- Redux: JavaScript library for managing the state of a React application.
+It provides a predictable and centralized way to handle application state, making it easier to manage and update data across components.
 - HTML: Markup language for structuring the app's content.
 - CSS: Styling language for visually enhancing the app.